latentflip/andbang-express-auth/README.md

 # And Bang auth middleware for Express.js

-World's simplest oAuth.
+World's simplest OAuth.

+1. Sign up for an And Bang account at https://next.andbang.com
+2. Register your application at https://accounts.andbang.com/developer

+   When setting your redirect URL, make sure your path is `/auth/andbang/callback`.
+   For example: `localhost:9000/auth/andbang/callback`

-You just have to go register your application at <<>>.
-You'll get a client ID and client secret.
-Just drop those into the code below and then just add a link or button that points to `/auth` somewhere on your page and you're good to go.
+3. Copy your app's client ID and secret, and insert them into the middleware's constructor, like in the example below.
+4. Add a link or button that points to `/auth` somewhere on your page.
+5. ...
+6. Profit!

-The code below should work once you've dropped in your client id and secret:
+The code below should work once you've dropped in your client ID and secret:

 ```js
 var express = require('express'),